ziginfo/Mixingstation-Chataigne-Module/README.md

 Please note that there seems to be a bug currently in the OSC-API of Mixingstation !
 After sending a message with an argument to Mixingstation, this argument seems to stay as a sort of "global-arg" in Mixingstation, and than any request from Mixingstation (=> sending a message without argument) turns automatically into an "arg-command", which is "not wanted" behaviour !
 I contacted the developer about that, and it is a bug in the actual Version 2.0.3 Mixingstation and will be fixed in 2.0.4 !
 Once that bug is fixed I will add more commands to the module !
-###Imprtant News: since today (31/01) there is a new software Version 2.0.4 out (for instance still in Beta).
+### Important News: since today (31/01) there is a new software Version 2.0.4 out (for instance still in Beta).
 And David fixed this ugly Bug!
 So when you use MixingStation 2.0.4 you can now use ALL the features in this module... !!

-**Important** : The Default Number of Channels is set to 12.
+** Important** : The Default Number of Channels is set to 12.
 If you want to change this, just set the desired number in the Value-Field.
 But after changing the number you must save the session and reload it !
 keyboard-shortcuts for this are :  cmd-S and than : cmd-shift-O

 ###  How to use this...?